jhudsl/Documentation_and_Usability/07-reference_guides.Rmd

 - Including example files are helpful
 - Send your user to any tools they can use to convert their data format

+[GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like.

 ### Entries should have a consistent format

 Consistency helps your users know what to expect and know where to find information!